• Home /

 How does financing a multi-unit home differ from a single-family home?

 Financing a multi-unit home can differ in loan requirements, interest rates, and down payment percentages.
-Lenders often view multi-unit properties as higher risk, potentially leading to stricter lending criteria and sometimes higher interest rates than single-family homes.
+Lenders often view multi-unit properties as higher risk, which may lead to stricter lending criteria and sometimes higher interest rates compared to single-family homes.

 Can each unit in a multi-unit home be sold separately?

 Whether units in a multi-unit home can be sold separately depends on how the property is legally structured.
 If the units are classified as condominiums, each unit can typically be sold individually.
-However, the entire building is usually sold as one piece if it’s a standard multi-unit property like a duplex.
+However, if the property is a standard multi-unit home like a duplex, the entire building is usually sold as a single entity.

 What are the tax implications of owning a multi-unit home?

 Owning a multi-unit home can have unique tax implications, particularly if units are rented out.
 Rental income must be reported, but owners can deduct certain expenses like maintenance, repairs, and property taxes.
-The specifics can vary, so owners should consult with a tax professional.
+The specific tax implications can vary, so owners should consult a tax professional.

 How is a multi-unit home different from an apartment complex?

 A multi-unit home typically consists of a smaller number of units (like duplexes or triplexes) and is often owned by a single entity or individual.
-In contrast, an apartment complex usually has many units and is designed for larger-scale residential occupancy, often managed by a property management company.
+An apartment complex generally has many units and is designed for larger-scale residential occupancy, often managed by a property management company.

 Do multi-unit homes have shared common areas?